Augtive85YT/PhiPiBeta/Scriptix/README.md

 # MSTaums

-## MSTaums is a bookmarklet loader to load bookmarklets straight from github.
+Scriptix is a bookmarklet loader that loads other bookmarklets from itself, a bookmarklet

+## Scriptix original
 To use it just go to: https://github.com/MohanISher47/MSTaums and do the instructions given there